garrett-laroy-johnson/garrett-laroy-johnson.github.io/src/about.md

 I have an MA in musicology and a B.Music in Music History from Ohio University.
 I studied German intensively in undergrad and received a DAAD award to study musicology at the University of Leipzig in 2012.

 ### dissertation

+My dissertation, defended in November 2022, is available [here](https://keep.lib.asu.edu/items/171591).
+I am looking for a position that will support building this work out into a monograph.

 ### international recognition